Zannick/Archipelago/worlds/animal_well/docs/en_ANIMAL WELL.md

 ## What are the current known issues?
 The client rarely fails for no discernable reason when opening a chest.
 We do not know why yet.
 If it fails, please let us know in the discord and send us your log file (in your `Archipelago/logs` folder).
 We may ask you to troubleshoot a few things as well.
 Some yaml options are missing.
 This is intentional.
 They don't work yet.

+## Who contributed to this?
+ScipioWright and RoobyRoo wrote a majority of the logic and apworld.
+Franklesby wrote the client.
+Dicene and Dregu contributed major features to the client.
+Various others helped with some bug fixes and minor additions.
+Special thanks to SporyTike for making the poptracker, GameWyrm for their help early on, and Kevin for convincing Scipio to get the game.